AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 ## Introduction

-AEM Forms 6.5 includes JavaScript functions that allow you to define complex business rules using the rule editor.
+AEM Forms 6.5 includes JavaScript functions that allow you to define complex business rules by using the rule editor.
 While AEM Forms offers a variety of out-of-the-box custom functions, many use cases require defining your own custom functions to use across multiple forms.
 These custom functions enhance the capabilities of forms by enabling the manipulation and processing of entered data to meet specific requirements.
-Additionally, they allow for dynamic alteration of form behavior based on predefined criteria.
+Additionally, they allow for dynamic alteration of form behavior based on the predefined criteria.

 ### Uses of custom functions {#uses-of-custom-function}